-Your schools' Office of Disability Services (ODS) normally obtains and maintains health records for each student who applies for accommodations, services, or waivers.
+The Institution's Office of Disability Services (ODS) normally obtains and maintains health records for each student who applies for accommodations, services, or waivers.
 If a health record is used to decide regarding a student's education program, the health record is an education record.
-In that case, the normal FERPA confidentiality provisions apply.
+In that case the normal FERPA confidentiality provisions apply.